rvalavi/GEB-2021-0553/README.md

 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY-lightgrey.svg

 # Performance ranking of flexible species distribution modelling methods does not change with spatial cross-validation
-## Appendix S1
+## Appendix 1

-This repository stores the code and Appendix S1 for "*Performance ranking of flexible species distribution modelling methods does not change with spatial cross-validation*" published in the *Global Ecology and Biogeography* journal.
+This repository stores the code and Appendix 1 for "*Performance ranking of flexible species distribution modelling methods does not change with spatial cross-validation*" published in the *Global Ecology and Biogeography* journal.

-You can see the online version of the Appendix S1 here: [https://rvalavi.github.io/SDM-Spatial-Validation](https://rvalavi.github.io/SDM-Spatial-Validation/).
+You can see the online version of the Appendix 1 here: [https://rvalavi.github.io/SDM-Spatial-Validation](https://rvalavi.github.io/SDM-Spatial-Validation/).

 ## Citation
-Please cite us by "*alavi, R., Elith, J., Lahos-Monfort, J.J., Guillera-Arroita, G. (2022) Performance ranking of flexible species distribution modelling methods does not change with spatial cross-validation.
+Please cite us by "*Valavi, R., Elith, J., Lahos-Monfort, J.J., Guillera-Arroita, G. (2022) Performance ranking of flexible species distribution modelling methods does not change with spatial cross-validation.
 Global Ecology and Biogeography.*" if you use the materials of this repository.